-As one of the first Australian dentists invited to learn about dental implants from their Swedish inventor, Dr Dunn was also one of the first Australian clinicians to adopt the All on 4 implant method, treating his first patient in 2003.
+As one of the first Australian dentists invited to learn about dental implants from their Swedish inventor, Dr Dunn was also one of the first Australian clinicians to adopt the All on 4 treatment concept, treating his first patient in 2003.
 Having helped thousands of patients regain their confidence and return to life without struggling with loose dentures or bad teeth, Dr Dunn can help you, too.

 - We don’t ‘cut corners’ or compromise to save time or money using inferior materials.
 Our goal is to provide excellent treatment at a fair cost.